nodejs/outreach/community.md

 ## Want to Contribute

-NodeJS is an Open Source community and all kinds of contributions — documentation, bugs reporting, core contribution — are welcomed.
+NodeJS is an Open Source community, and all kinds of contributions — documentation, bugs reporting, core contribution — are welcomed.
 Irrespective of the size of the contribution, we encourage you to be a part of this initiative and own this Open Source project.
-If you miss a feature, request it, or maybe help building it.
+If you miss a feature, request it or maybe help to build it.

 There are multiple avenues you can use to get involved in the NodeJS foundation.
-You can join our [community committees](https://github.com/nodejs/community-committee) meetings where we discuss issues, new features and all the things that are happening in NodeJS Foundation.
-If you are interested in participating in the meeting, you can join via Zoom link or you can simply watch the meeting live on [YouTube](https://www.youtube.com/channel/UCQPYJluYC_sn_Qz_XE-YbTQ).
+You can join our [community committees](https://github.com/nodejs/community-committee) meetings where we discuss issues, new features, and all the things that are happening in NodeJS Foundation.
+If you are interested in participating in the meeting, you can join via the Zoom link, or you can simply watch the meeting live on [YouTube](https://www.youtube.com/channel/UCQPYJluYC_sn_Qz_XE-YbTQ).

 If you think you have found a solution to an existing issue or you have new feature in mind which you want to implement then you can contribute to the core of [NodeJS](https://github.com/nodejs/node).
-But before doing that please make sure you consult the [NodeJS Contribution Guidelines](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#pull-requests).
+But before doing that, please make sure you consult the [NodeJS Contribution Guidelines](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#pull-requests).

 Making your first contribution to the core can be tough.
-Visit [Node Todo](https://www.nodetodo.org) where you will find all the necessary help you need to make your first contribution.
+Visit [Node Todo](https://www.nodetodo.org), where you will find all the necessary help you need to make your first contribution.

 ### Reporting a Bug

-It could happen that you might find some bug that we missed.
+It could happen that you might find some bugs that we missed.
 That bug might be crashing your NodeJS or causing some irregular activities in your project.
 In this case, you can easily report it to us by following the steps written below.

 1. You should first update to the most recent master release.
 It can happen that we may have already fixed your bug.